 Dave’s ever-adventurous spirit was always pushing the envelope of navigating the cabin of this life as freely as possible in a wheelchair.
 The limits of a wheelchair are many, but with the right attitude, they can also be as infinite as the universe.

-In my interview a while back with Bruce, he described the many crazy adventures I have written about already of he and their friends driving Dave around town in Dave’s old yellow Chevy Mystery Van, getting him in and out of it, our house, and many other places.
-Several (usually at least four) guys would just muscle him in or out of wherever.
+In my interview a while back with Bruce, he described the many crazy adventures I have written about already of him and their friends driving Dave around town in Dave’s old yellow Chevy Mystery Van, getting him in and out of it, our house, and many other places.
+Several (usually at least four) guys would muscle him in or out of wherever.

 He went on, “Well, that bag flipped up behind his head like a pillow and protected him as he went down the stairs, so he wasn’t hurt!”
 He paused as he probably realized it might have sounded pretty bad from my perspective.
 “So, just that one time, he slid down those steps, so that’s pretty good!”
 The entire time he spoke, he was animatedly moving his arms, directing the action as I laughed, because, “Just that one time.”
 It was so fun watching him look into his memories and envision this story.

 He went on to clarify how careful they always were with him because no one wanted to cause him further injury beyond the one injury he already endured, the one that left him paralyzed.
-Bruce nor none of their friends ever wanted to have to face our parents, who were everyone’s parents with bad news.
+Bruce nor none of their friends ever wanted to have to face our parents, who were everyone’s parents, with bad news.

 He continued to describe the occasion of attending Steve and Peg’s wedding.
-This was the Steve, who rode with Dave to the hospital in the ambulance the day Dave broke his neck not the Steve with the steps they dropped him down.
+This was a different Steve, the Steve, who rode with Dave to the hospital in the ambulance the day Dave broke his neck not the Steve with the steps they dropped him down.
 They were the first of any one of their twenty-something-year-old friends to get married.
 You may remember Steve and Peg and their backyard wedding from an earlier chapter.

 He went on, “So other than that one time we dropped him a little and at Steve and Peg’s wedding,” I interrupted, “Wait, you dropped him at Steve and Peg’s wedding too?”
 “No, we didn’t drop him.
 We…lost him.”
 Long pause as he figured out how to tactfully present how he lost my brother.
 “He was only temporarily lost.”
 Another pause.
 “Just those two times, but that’s it.”
 I was confused, “So you lost him twice too?”
 “No, I’m not sayin’ it right, we dropped him just once and only lost him once.”
 I covered my eyes and laughed at him.